 In this post, I’ll share the details behind our new Literacy Learning Sequences, which are designed to make it easy for you to:

 - Make Spiral WarmUps a Routine

-Learning sequences take the guess work and labor out of planning spiral warm-ups.
+These learning sequences take the guesswork and labor out of planning spiral warm-ups.